KingJMS1/EEInformation/README.md

 The adding program featured in the paper is named Add.py

 In the Regression Folder:
-Response variable for linear regression is ys.p (pickle file);
-Explanatory variables are xs.p (pickle file)
+Response variable for linear regression is ys.p (pickle file), Explanatory variables are xs.p (pickle file)

 Elastic Net regression program is named Package.py